-ORDERED that the Respondent shall not apply for early termination of probation; and it is further
+ORDERED that the Respondent shall be responsible for all costs incurred in fulfilling the terms and conditions of the Consent Order; and it is further

-ORDERED that the Respondent shall be responsible for all costs incurred in fulfilling the terms and conditions of the Consent Order; and it is further this Consent Order is considered a PUBLIC DOCUMENT pursuant to Md.
+ORDERED that this Consent Order is considered a PUBLIC DOCUMENT pursuant to Md.
 State Gov't.
 Code Ann. § 10-611 et seq.
 (2009 Repl.
 Vol. and 2012 Supp.).